Fixing Facilities to Face Winter

 • Check for cracks in foundation and sidewalks/parking lots.
 Freezing water will expand and make them worse, plus could lead to outbreaks of mold.

-• Monitor landscaping for areas prone to being washed out in the rain.
-Use sandbags to deter erosion if necessary, especially near building foundations.
+• Monitor your grounds for areas prone to washout and consider using sandbags to deter erosion, especially near building foundations.

-• Check which windows are prone to condensation and check periodically for mold.
+• Monitor windows for condensation and check periodically for mold.

-• Shut off water to any exterior water faucets to keep spigots and pipes from freezing.
-If possible, use insulated covers for an extra layer of protection.
+• Exterior water faucets should be turned off to keep spigots and pipes from freezing.
+Insulated covers provide an extra layer of protection.

-• Drain irrigation systems and ensure that valves are clear of water.
+• Ensure irrigation systems are drained and valves are clear of water.

-• Know where emergency water shut off valves are in case of a pipe burst.
+• Review where emergency water shut off valves are in case of a pipe burst.

-Gutters are critical to control drainage from rain, snow and melting ice, and to prevent flooding inside and outside the building.
-Given the recently severe fluctuations in winter weather, gutters may be called upon to handle flood-level downpours in all seasons, including wintertime.
+Gutters are crucial to control drainage from rain, snow and melting ice, and to prevent flooding inside and outside the building.
+Severe fluctuations in winter weather have brought about flood-level downpours.
 That means it’s important to:

-• Clean gutters thoroughly, removing all debris and unclogging drains.
+• Remove all debris and clear any clogged drains.

-• Check outflow of downspouts to push water away from the building foundation.
+• Ensure downspouts push water away from the building foundation.

 Snow and Ice Removal

-• Provide clear snow removal instructions to your contractor or internal staff and advise that safety comes first.
-Budget for adequate staff time and have plenty of snow shovels and snow pushers on hand.
+• Set clear expectations about snow removal with your contractors or internal staff.
+Be clear that safety comes first, and demonstrate your commitment by budgeting for adequate staff time.
+Keep plenty of snow shovels and snow pushers on hand.

 • Provide transitional areas with mats where people can clean their feet and remove boots to prevent slippery floors.
 Entry mats